fffmath/fffmath.github.io/_news/announcement_6.md

 inline: true
 ---

-Over the next year, I will be visiting the crypto group at Aarhus University and look forward to studying in Aarhus!
+I will be visiting the crypto group at Aarhus University for one year and look forward to studying in Aarhus!